 Beachmen were a familiar sight on the coast of East Anglia, often organised into companies that saved people from ships in distress.
 They made money from salvage and often lived by the beach so they could react speedily to events.
 Watchtowers dotted the coast, from where the beachmen looked out for struggling vessels, rowing out in longboats in often rough seas to rescue people and goods.
 At other times they earned a living ferrying fish to the shore from trawlers anchored in the Yarmouth Roads.
 The need for beachmen declined with the advent of modern vessels powered by steam, better lighthouses and improved navigation aids.
 In Yarmouth the building of an improved harbour meant vessels could transfer their cargo directly ashore, resulting in even less work.
 Their rescue duties were ultimately taken over by the RNLI.
 Quite a few of my Norfolk ancestors worked as beachmen and some lost their lives as a result.

-Willoughby’s life changed dramatically in the wake of her husband’s death for she converted to the Church of Jesus Christ of Latter Day Saints and emigrated to Utah in the USA, where she died in 1886.
+Willoughby’s life changed dramatically in the wake of her husband’s death for she had converted to the Church of Jesus Christ of Latter Day Saints and emigrated to Utah in the USA, where she died in 1886.
 Read more about her life here.

 William and Willoughby had at least nine children:

-• William Mark Green (1822-1854), my 3rd great-grandfather.
-A fish curer (see above).
+- William Mark Green (1822-1854), my 3rd great-grandfather.
+A fish curer who died young in Great Yarmouth (see above).

-• Frederick Green (1831-1836), my 3rd great-grand uncle.
+- Frederick Green (1831-1836), my 3rd great-grand uncle.
 Frederick was born in Great Yarmouth and baptised in St Nicholas’s on 20 January 1831.
 He was buried on 10 April 1836.

-• Frederick Green (1840-1892), my 3rd great-grand uncle.
+- Frederick Green (1840-1892), my 3rd great-grand uncle.
 Frederick worked as a pharmacist and publican in London and Norfolk.

-• Susannah Green (1844-1920), my 3rd great-grand aunt.
+- Susanna Green (1844-1920), my 3rd great-grand aunt.
 Susanna travelled to Utah in the USA as a convert to the LDS church.

 Edward Green (c1760-1843) and Mary Bustard (c1760-1838).